Bootstrap for Finite N Lattice Yang-Mills Theory: Loop equations

 Backtracks play a rather subtle role in the formulation of the loop equations.
 They are defined by a string of Wilson lines (or even a backtrack ``tree" growing from a vertex of the contour) that are equivalent to group identity due to unitarity.
 Backtrack loop equations originated from a variation on a ``cut" Wilson line, i.e. such that it has open indices inside it.
 Figure~\ref{fig: backtrack} shows the lowest order backtrack loop equation in a two-dimensional lattice:

 More general situations contain a backtrack longer than the length one as shown in Figure~\ref{fig: backtrack}, the backtrack can also overlap with the non-backtrack part of the Wilson loop.
-From the current study of SU(2) lattice Yang-Mills theory, we have around one-third to half of the loop equations of the backtrack type.
+In our study of SU(2) lattice Yang-Mills theory, approximately one-third to half of the loop equations are of the backtrack type.
 They play an essential role in constraining the space of (multi-trace) Wilson loops.

 Another subtlety of the backtrack comes from the fact that it is equivalent to identity, so it can be inserted at any point of the Wilson loop.
 Combined with \eqref{eq: SU(2)trace}, we can expand the following double-trace Wilson loop to a combination of single-trace Wilson loops.
 Take as an example the double-trace Wilson loop corresponding to two loops: